anydel1/Apt_Building_App/README.md

 # A Topologic Apartment Building App

-This is a simple web application that demonstrates the use of **Topologicpy** to create a topological/graph-based apartment building with some basic parametric features, and connects to a **Neo4j graph database** for creating, storing, and updating the building data.
-It uses **Streamlit** for the frontend UI.
+This simple web application demonstrates the use of **Topologicpy** to create a topologically/graph-based apartment building with some basic parametric features.
+It integrates with a **Neo4j graph database** for the creation, storage, and real-time updating of building data.
+The user interface is powered by **Streamlit** for quick development feedback.

 ## Parametric Modeling Features